UPDATED: January 2020

 In case you are searching for some unique, unusual things to do on the island, I have a suggestion!
 One interesting place that I enjoyed very much was the Herbal Sauna Baan Tai.

 It is located here, right near the biggest tree on the island.
 And I don’t just mean a big tree!
-This special tree has been there for centuries and it has more than 14 meters (42 feet) diameter.
-If that doesn’t mean anything to you, just imagine it is wider than an average car!
+This special tree has been there for centuries and it is more than 14 meters (42 feet) in diameter.
+If that doesn’t mean anything to you, justpicture it being wider than an average car!

-The Baan Thai sauna was founded by the monks from Wat Pho Temple and it is located in a nice garden.
+The Baan Thai Sauna was founded by the monks from Wat Pho Temple and is located in a nice garden.
 You can also have a massage there if you wish.

 PRO TIP: The sauna is open from 2 PM to 9 PM.
-I advise you to try and get there after 6 PM, as the sauna is too hot to enjoy in the middle of the day.
+I advise you to try get there after 6 PM as the sauna is too hot to enjoy in the middle of the day.

 3. Admire the sunset at Amsterdam bar

-In my humble opinion, there is no other place in this world where the sunset is more beautiful than in Koh Phangan!
+In my humble opinion, there is no other place in this world where the sunset is more beautiful than on Koh Phangan!